Skip to main content

 CertificationOLEV/OZEV approvedOLEV/OZEV approved, Red Dot Award 2024

-No. The Rolec EVO is untethered only, so you'll need to supply your own Type 2 cable, which typically costs £50–150 depending on length and quality.
+No. The Rolec EVO is untethered only, so you'll need your own Type 2 cable.
+The Cord Zero ships tethered with a 5-metre cable (8-metre version £625).

 We'll sort the installation